How to Spot Poison Ivy, According to a Scientist

-If you're a former scout, you’ve probably heard the rhyme “leaves of three, let it be.”
+If you're a former scout or have spent a significant amount of time wandering around the woods, you’ve probably heard the rhyme “leaves of three, let it be.”
 This mnemonic device, used to steer intrepid outdoorspeople away from poisonous ivy and oak, is generally sound advice for ensuring you don’t come home with a nasty rash.
 Not all three-leaved plants are the enemy, though, and several harmless plants are often confused with poison ivy.

 A longer middle stem and a hairy vine are also signs that you could be dealing with poison ivy.
 If you have a plant in your garden that you can’t identify, you can conduct a “black dot test” to see if it’s poison ivy.
 Put on a pair of gloves, tear a leaf in half, and place the sap on a sheet of white paper.
 If it’s urushiol oil (the rash-causing chemical in poison ivy), it will turn black within 30 minutes.

 Sometimes, even our best efforts to identify poison ivy may fail.
 If you think you may have brushed up against it, don’t panic—gently cleanse the exposed area with with cool water and soap, laundry detergent, or rubbing alcohol.
 That could keep your chance of developing a rash at a minimum.